octoflar/especia/README.md

 Building Especia requires [CMake](https://cmake.org) and a compiler that implements [C++11](https://en.wikipedia.org/wiki/C%2B%2B11).
-To build and test the Especia `cd` into the project root directory and type:
+To build and test the Especia software `cd` into the project root directory and type:

     mkdir cmake-build-release
     cd cmake-build-release